lethang7794/aws-sa-associate-saac03/0000-notes/1500-HA_and_SCALING.md

 ![Alt text](<images/Screenshot 2023-10-08 at 19.38.23 - [ASSOCIATESHARED]_Evolution_of_the_Elastic_Load_Ba.png>)
 Elastic Load Balancer (ELB) - Evolution

-> What are the 3 types of load balancers in AWS?
+> [!NOTE] What are the 3 types of load balancers in AWS?
 >
 > - v1:
 >   - Classic Load Balancer (CLB): 2009